 The OA will not provide berths for coach boats.

-Any interference by a coach boat with the racing or event organisation may result in a penalty applied at the discretion of the PC to the associated .
+Any interference by a coach boat with the racing or event organisation may result in a penalty applied at the discretion of the Protest Committee (PC) to the associated boat and/or crewmembers.

 RISK STATEMENT